Mpls. council panel OKs $45K for woman who says police shot her with projectile

 A Minneapolis City Council committee approved a $45,000 settlement Wednesday for a woman who said police shot her in the face with a less-lethal projectile, also known as a rubber bullet, while driving away from protests last year, knocking her unconscious at the wheel.

-Earlier his year, Autumn Larson, 25, sued the city, its police department, Mayor Jacob Frey, Police Chief Medaria Arradondo and 30 unidentified officers for a host of civil rights violations she said she suffered on May 30, 2020.
+Earlier this year, Autumn Larson, 25, sued the city, its Police Department, Mayor Jacob Frey, Police Chief Medaria Arradondo and 30 unidentified officers for a host of civil rights violations she said she suffered on May 30, 2020.

 The gas poured into her open window, choking and blinding her.
 She moved her head to the window for air, and a projectile hit her on the bridge of the noise, knocking her out, the lawsuit says.